influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 weather_sensor,crop=blueberries,location=plot-2.midwest temp=49.8 1472515200000000000
 ```

-The Schema 1 data encodes multiple separate parameters, the `plot` and `region` into a long tag value (`plot-1.north`).
+The schema 1 data encodes multiple separate parameters, the `plot` and `region` into a long tag value (`plot-1.north`).
-Compare this to the following schema represented in line protocol.
+Compare this to schema 2:

 ```
 Schema 2 - Data encoded in multiple tags